-Outlook Origins will take place in Tisno, 30th July to 3rd August 2020.
+Outlook Origins will take place in Tisno, 25th to 29th July 2024.

 Tickets for Outlook Origins

-Outlook Origins tickets cost from £120 (plus booking fee).
+Outlook Origins tickets cost from £140 (plus booking fee).
 They can also be purchased on an instalment plan.

 Accommodation for Outlook Origins

-If you’re not going down the camping/glamping route, there’s other accommodation available in the Tisno area.
+There is also other accommodation available in the Tisno area.
 Take a look at what’s on offer using the search box/map below:Booking.com

 Getting to Tisno

 Tisno is located roughly halfway between Split and Zadar, and there are plenty of flight options to both airports from the UK and from all over Europe.

 Split is probably the top choice as the airport is served by many flights from all over the UK – flights from Heathrow, Gatwick, London City, Luton, Stansted, Bristol, Birmingham, Manchester, Leeds Bradford, Newcastle, Glasgow, Edinburgh and Dublin.
 See our Getting to Split page for details of flights from the UK, and from elsewhere in Europe.